acquia/composer-scaffold/CONTRIBUTING.md

-# Contributing to Acquia Scaffold
+# Contributing to Acquia Composer Scaffold
-Feature requests, bugs, support requests, and milestones are tracked via the [issue queue](https://github.com/acquia/scaffold/issues).
+Feature requests, bugs, support requests, and milestones are tracked via the [issue queue](https://github.com/acquia/composer-scaffold/issues).

 Before submitting an issue or pull request, please read and take the time to understand this guide.
 Issues not adhering to these guidelines may be closed.